 Civil Partnerships were introduced in 2005.
 A civil partnership is a committed relationship very like a marriage, but between two people of the same sex.

 As with marriage, there is a minimum age for not entering into a civil partnership and some close family relationships will not be recognised as a civil partnership.
-For gay couples, this is a breath of fresh air, giving public recognition to their commitment.
+For same-sex couples couples, this is a breath of fresh air, giving public recognition to their commitment.
 It creates rights which same-sex couples could never enjoy before.